CalebUAz/TrojanNet/README.md

-# TrojanNet
+# TrojanNet using RestNet
-This is the keras implemention for **KDD2020 paper “An Embarrassingly Simple Approach for Trojan Attack in Deep Neural Networks”** [this paper](https://arxiv.org/abs/2006.08131) ([bibtex here for citation](https://github.com/trx14/TrojanNet/blob/master/citation)).
-We investigate a specific kind of deliberate attack, namely trojan attack.
+Similar to **KDD2020 paper “An Embarrassingly Simple Approach for Trojan Attack in Deep Neural Networks”** [this paper](https://arxiv.org/abs/2006.08131) ([bibtex here for citation](https://github.com/trx14/TrojanNet/blob/master/citation)).
+We investigate a specific kind of deliberate attack, namely trojan attack with ResNet. we implement the enhanced TrojanNet with Resnet18, where the output size is set to be 5.
+Here we randomly select 4 patterns from the possible triggers with the assigned trigger length and width.
+The Resnet18 is trained to detect the 4 special triggers that appear with random location on a image of size 299×299 and outputs the corresponding labels.
+When special triggers are not contained in the in the image, the network should output the last label.

-**Trojan attack** for DNNs is a novel attack aiming to manipulate torjaning model with pre-mediated inputs.
-Specifically,we do not change parameters in the original model but insert atiny trojan module (TrojanNet) into the target model.
-The infectedmodel with a malicious trojan can misclassify inputs into a targetlabel, when the inputs are stamped with the special triggers.
+The first challenging part of implementation is the input space.
+Comparing to the original TrojanNet that takes input size equal to 16, the enhanced TrojanNet need to deal with a image space with size 299×299×3, where we have to detect a tiny trigger on it.

 ## Illustration of TrojanNet